yerty

 Q2 2025/26 (Jul–Sep 2025) 4,766 52%

-That is a 68% increase compared to Q2 2024/25, when 2,830 unfair dismissal complaints were filed.
-The growth has been consistent across all five quarters, with no sign of levelling off.
+That is a 72% increase compared to Q3 2024/25, when 3,178 unfair dismissal complaints were filed.
+Growth has been consistent across all six quarters.

 Most unfair dismissal claims are filed alongside at least one other complaint.
 The average claimant brings 2.2 separate jurisdictional complaints per claim, typically pairing unfair dismissal with breach of contract, unpaid wages, or discrimination.